JBris/r-plumber-tutorials/README.md

 # r-plumber-tutorials
-Going through the tutorials for working with the Plumber package in R for developing web APIs.
+Going through the tutorials for working with the Plumber package in R for developing web APIS: https://www.rplumber.io/